Garg56/control-copy-music4jellyfin/README.md

     └── Z
 ```

-**First level**: Just the alphabet.
+**First level**: Just letters of the alphabet.
 To simplify humain access to artist/album, artists are grouped in alphabetical directory. `Audiobooks` and `Podcasts` directories are specific, they are skipped while checking or copying.

 **Second level**: Artist name.
 The full artist name, the same used in id3v2 tags.
 I chose `LAST NAME First Name`.
 Files are :